mario-to-lowercase/MicroDoc/pages/configuration.md

 ## 🙏 Credits Setting

-The `credits` setting controls whether attribution to Microblog is displayed in the footer.
+The `credits` setting controls whether attribution to MicroDoc is displayed in the footer.

 **Type**: Boolean
 **Default**: true